Reducing the CPU load

 Follow these suggestions to optimize Live's preferences:

+Lower the Sample Rate.
 Open Live's Preferences → Audio.
-Try setting it to a value of 44100 or 48000 Hz, which will reduce CPU load drastically if you have used a higher value before.
+Lower sample rates = lower CPU usage.
+Try setting it to a value of 44100 or 48000 Hz.
 Ideally, you should pick the correct setting before starting a new project, rather than changing it while working on an existing one.

+Increase the Buffer Size.
 Ideally to a value by the power of 2, like 128, 256, 512 or 1024.
-Keep in mind that the higher this value is, the higher will audio latency be.
+Keep in mind that higher buffer sizes = higher latency.

-Follow these optional suggestions to optimize the CPU handling of your devices and plug-ins:
+Follow these suggestions to optimize the CPU handling of your devices and plug-ins:

 Wavetable.
 See our dedicated article: Managing CPU load when using Wavetable.